darkn3rd/oop-tut/objective-c/objc-1/README.md

 ## Installation

-Here are some [Installation Instructions](INSTALL.md) that will help configure and setup an Objective-C environment with the Foundation Libraries.
+Here are some [Installation Instructions](INSTALL.md) that will help configure and setup an Objective-C environment with the Object Libraries.

 ## Lessons